-We warmly invite you to come and visit the school during one of our Open Days or on any other convenient occasion.
-We look forward to working with you to make the difference.
+We warmly invite you to come and visit the school during a working day by booking an appointment with the school office and we look forward to working with you to make the difference.

 Promoting British Values at Maple Cross JMI and Nursery School

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy.
 At Maple Cross these values are reinforced regularly and in the following ways:

 Democracy is embedded throughout the school.
-Pupils have the opportunity to have their voices heard through our elected Student Council and Pupil questionnaires.
-The Student Council represent the views of their peers at Student Council Meetings and are able to effect change in discussion with the head-teacher.
+Pupils have the opportunity to have their voices heard through our elected Student Parliament and Pupil questionnaires.
+The Student Parliament represent the views of their peers at Meetings and are able to effect change in discussion with the head-teacher and governors.
 The locally elected leader of the Three Rivers Council is a school governor and has attended School Council meetings to discuss their role in holding the staff and governors to account.
+We also take pupils to visit The Palace of Westminster each year to see our national democracy in action.
+We have also welcomed our local MP to school last year.

 The Rule of Law: